MB3hel/GodotAUVSim/README.md

 - Reset simulator: `reset_sim -> EC`

-*Note that get commands may not return with arguments if the error code is non-zero*.
+*Note that get commands may not return with all arguments if the error code is non-zero*.

 ### Control Board port

 This port is used to send / receive the same data that would normally be sent over UART between control board and PC.
 It uses the same data format and messages (just over TCP not UART).
+This is port `5012`.

 Note that not all commands are implemented by the simulator.
 Commands that are not implemented will be acknowledged with the error code `ACK_ERR_UNKNOWN_MSG` or the error code `ACK_ERR_INVALID_CMD`.